Hard for Spain to share pain with bank bondholders

 Forcing losses on junior bondholders is currently illegal in Spain, but legislation could be rushed through in an emergency situation, as it was in Ireland, lawyers and economists say.

-Barclays estimates 62 percent of subordinated bank debt is held by retail investors in Spain, stripping out Santander (SAN.MC) and BBVA (BBVA.MC), compared to 34 percent in Ireland.
+Barclays estimates 62 percent of subordinated bank debt is held by retail investors in Spain, stripping out Santander and BBVA, compared to 34 percent in Ireland.

-Santander and BBVA are unlikely to need recapitalizing because of healthy revenue streams from their overseas businesses.
+Santander and BBVA are unlikely to need recapitalising because of healthy revenue streams from their overseas businesses.
 Credit rating agency Fitch ranks these two banks one notch above the sovereign in credit-worthiness.

 “Bondholders are usually other institutions, but in Spanish banks many of the junior bondholders are retail investors,” said Olly Burrows, credit analyst at Rabobank.